 Wastewater is not the only issue we are facing.
 It’s estimated that 663 million people in the world are without clean water near their homes.
 For us in The United States, it may be difficult to fathom, but for many people living in poverty, their reality consists of trekking many miles and waiting in lineups to get a jug of clean water.

 For many other people, this is not even available, and they are forced to use contaminated water to drink, cook, and clean with.
 This also leads to illness and famine around the world.

 You may be wondering what can be done to help these people, which is exactly why World Water Day exists.
 Additionally, there are numerous small changes you can make to your home and lifestyle in order to conserve more water and help reduce waste.

 For starters, you can make sure the tap is turned off as you brush your teeth or wash your hands.
 Fixing any leaking pipes or faucets will also reduce waste and taking baths instead of showers will also save water.

 We also recommend doing things like capturing rainwater to water your plants or garden.
 Other, more drastic measures include installing a water-conserving or dual-flush toilet or installing a greywater reuse system if your area allows it.

-Call Dial One Sonshine today at (714) 252-7460 to find out how you can make a difference in Anaheim, CA on World Water Day.
+Call Dial One Sonshine today at (714) 252-7460 to find out how you can make a difference in Orange County, CA on World Water Day.